 For the actual data representation in the curation workflow we decided on a simple JSON format, which after changes will be used to update the database content.
-This had multiple reasons: (i) we can easily track changes via source control, namely git.
+This had multiple reasons: (i) we can easily track changes via version control based ongit.
 Curation is an iterative process with often changing curators over time.
 Tracking changes to the curated data is crucial.
 Instead of implementing such history and change tracking on database level with substantial overhead, we can use the full set of git features out of the box to track changes to our files; (ii) no need for a secondary curation frontend.
 We can curate data while we develop the database without the need to maintain a full frontend for curation; (iii) we can ensure correctness of the JSON by implementing validation rules in the backend which are applied to the json and accompanying files on save.
 This allows the curator to perform changes to the json file with direct feedback about allowed choices.
 Many constraints are added on the validation layer instead of having the data model layer too restrictive.

 PK-DB is accessible from https://pk-db.com providing a web interface.